The plot twists and turns over many months as I follow the lives of three families jolted sideways after two untimely deaths.

 The safe, cosy world of young Michael and his Nan changes dramatically.
 Michael also has to cope with George, a bully, who moves into Irma’s house with his father Shawn prior to her death.

 The sudden loss of Irma is deeply felt by Michael.
-As the saying goes he has “an old head on young shoulders” but is confused over what actually happened and gets no help from the adults.
-Strong opinions and conflicting advice are tossed his way.
+As the saying goes he has “an old head on young shoulders” but is confused over what actually happened and gets no real help from the adults.
+Advice is conflicting.

 Deep down Michael believes Irma was murdered and is determined to convince Nan and the gatekeepers.
 There are complexities to face and he over-reaches in the hope of finding justice.
 Anxiety joins his grief, he challenges his homelife and raises old questions.
 Why does he live with his grandmother?
 Where are his parents?

 During a bad night, Michael’s old teddy bear comes down off the shelf for support as he works on his theory of Irma’s demise.
 He thinks she may have been poisoned.
 The chicken soup in question was homemade by Irma and well loved by Michael, his favourite panacea for cold symptoms.

 At one stage, Michael suspects his Nan – she’s my favourite character! – and while out walking he dashes away and hides.
 Quote “Michael?” calls Nan.
 I don’t move.
 “Michael”.
 “He’s fallen in the bloody moat,” says the man who isn’t Grandad.
 “Good job there’s no water in it.”
 “Feeder canal,” says Nan.
 “This is no time to be right about everything,” he growls.
 I’ve never heard anyone tell Nan off like that before.
 Unquote.